GPARKPRO/GlobalPark-DAO/docs/White_Paper.md

 ### ✦ Jurisdictional Clarity

-The DAO:
-- 🌐 Does not operate under any single national framework.
+The DAO does not operate under any single national framework.
-- ✅ Complies with general legal principles:
+All infrastructure complies with general legal principles:
-  - Transparency
+- ✅ Transparency
-  - Non-custodial design
+- ✅ Non-custodial design
-  - Permissionless access
+- ✅ Permissionless access
-  - No sale of securities
+- ✅ No sale of securities

 > Foundational technology:
 > - Ethereum